 Chapters are divided according to region (not geographically defined, but rather separated by predominant flavors and cooking influences): Central Yunnan, Northern Yunnan, Southern Yunnan, Eastern Yunnan, Western Yunnan, and Base Recipes and Sauces.
 The contents also have a full list of recipes with page numbers for easy reference.

 The beautiful photography is provided by Josh Wand.
 Many of the recipes are accompanied by a full-page photo of the finished dish.
 There are plenty of photos of the landscape, people, and food alongside the stories.
 Step-by-step photos are also provided to demonstrate techniques such as wrapping momos, making Er Kuai (Yunnan Rice Cakes), and filling Lijiang “Baba” Filled Flatbreads.
-Titles are written in English with Hànzì on the side.
-Measurements are listed in US Customary.
-Each recipe has a headnote with background stories, tips, necessary equipment, and serving ideas.

 Meat-Filled Momos

-I was immediately drawn to the Momo recipes.
-I have made Tarkari Momo in the past, but this was my first time trying a meat-filled version.
 Georgia came across this recipe for Meat-Filled Momos at Lhasa Restaurant in Shangri-la, “a small eatery opened by two young women from the Tibetan Autonomous Region who serve traditional Tibetan dishes alongside sweet, fragrant chai tea in a second-story spot in the center of town.”
-Traditionally, they are made with yak meat, but Georgia has substituted with ground beef (do not use lean).
-If you happen to have yak meat available, slightly decrease the amount of soy sauce in the filling.

 If you want to make a large batch, these Meat-Filled Momos freeze well for future use.
 Arrange in a single layer on a lined baking sheet and freeze until solid before transferring to a freezer-safe bag or container.
-They can be steamed straight from the freezer, but will need a few minutes added to the cooking time.
+They can be steamed straight from the freezer, but will need a couple of minutes added to the cooking time.

 Other Dishes